akshayhs/capstoneproject/README.md

 * Select the appropriate repository and create the pipeline.

-* Once the pipeline is completed, ensure the loadbalancer for EKS is workinga as expected and access the DNS from a web browser or CURL.
+* Once the pipeline is completed, ensure the loadbalancer for EKS is working as expected and access the DNS from a web browser or CURL.